 With stunning sea views from their sheltered patio, conservatory and lounge, it’s easy to see why the Old Scalby Mills is so popular with tourists and locals alike.

 Couple those knockout views with some lovely ale and terrific food, and you’ve got a ‘can’t miss’ destination.
 And with the aquarium nearby, it’s easy to explore the sea life then enjoy some great food with sea views here!

 Old Scalby Mills use only local fresh ingredients to create home cooked food, and the result is a range of delicious British pub classics.
-Try the Steak Pie or Giant Yorkshire Pudding with Roast Beef, Chips and Gravy if you need something to really fill you up.
+Try the Steak Pie or Giant Yorkshire Pudding with Roast Beef, or the Haddock and Homemade Chips if you need something to really fill you up.

 And if you’re vegetarian, you can’t go wrong with the Three-Bean Chilli & Nachos or Veggie Burger.

 Around five ales are usually on offer year round.
 As for what you should try, Wainwright is rich and golden, Mishka is a rather traditional bitter, and Greene King IPA is perfect if you want something full of flavour but maybe not too strong.

 And to top it all off, Old Scalby Mills isn’t just family friendly but dog friendly too!
 It’s easily one of the best pubs in Scarborough, and not just because of those fantastic views.

 Address: Scalby Mills Road, Scarborough, YO12 6RW

 Do you remember when people went to the pub to just relax with a drink or make conversation about the topic of the day?
 They didn’t need background music, mobiles or laptops as social crutches.